 Children are assessed against the Early Years Foundation Stage Profile.
-The Reception Class Teacher will visit children in the child and their parents/carers in the home settings.
+The Reception Class Teacher will visit the children and their parents/carers in the home settings.
 This gives the parents/carers an opportunity to talk about their child, ask any questions and for the child to meet the teacher in their own environment.
 At this point the teacher shares information about expectations in Reception and gives the child a goodie bag with activities to do over the summer and games to play.
 The nursery in the local community will also be visited where the majority of the children attend.

 As part of our daily practice we observe and assess children's development and learning to inform our future plans.
 We record our observations in a variety of ways.
-Using an ipad we record observations using the 2simple program and match up the relevant objectives in this way.
+Using an ipad we record observations using the Tapestry program and match up the relevant objectives in this way.
 Everyone is encouraged to contribute and discussions take place.
 Significant observations of children's achievements are collated in their own personal learning journey, which are shared with parents.
 These on-going observations are used to inform the EYFS Profile/developmental matter bands.
-The child's progress is reviewed every term and is discussed with parents during a formal parents evening in the Autumn Term and Spring Term and in an arranged meeting during the Summer Term.
+All children take part in adult led tasks and each child is assessed on this weekly and 3 focus children will be selected each week.
+Adults will focus on observing these children in all areas of learning.
+The class teacher will then meet with the parents/carers the following week at a convenient time.
+This allows for a more in depth report on children's as individuals.
+It also means staff will be able to review more regularly with parents.